Anne Brontë: Reputation

-Wildfell Hall it hardly appears to me desirable to preserve.
-The choice of subject in that work is a mistake, it was too little consonant with the character, tastes and ideas of the gentle, retiring inexperienced writer.

-Subsequent critics paid less attention to Anne's work and some dismissed her as "a Brontë without genius".

-But since the mid-20th century her life and works have been given better attention.
-Biographies by Winifred Gérin (1959), Elizabeth Langland (1989) and Edward Chitham (1991), as well as Juliet Barker's group biography, The Brontës (1994; revised edition 2000), and work by critics such as Inga-Stina Ewbank, Marianne Thormählen, Laura C Berry, Jan B Gordon, Mary Summers, and Juliet McMaster has led to acceptance of Anne Brontë as a major literary figure.
+'Wildfell Hall' it hardly appears to me desirable to preserve.
+The choice of subject in that work is a mistake – it was too little consonant with the character – tastes and ideas of the gentle, retiring, inexperienced writer.
+She wrote it under a strange, conscientious, half-ascetic notion of accomplishing a painful penance and a severe duty … She had in the course of her life, been called on to contemplate, near at hand and for a long time, the terrible effects of talents misused and faculties abused; hers was naturally a sensitive, reserved and dejected nature; what she saw sank very deeply into her mind; it did her harm.
+She brooded over it till she believed it to be a duty to reproduce every detail as a warning to others.
+Subsequent critics paid less attention to Anne's work because of this, and some dismissed her as "a Brontë without genius".
+However, since the mid-20th century, her life and works have been given greater attention.
+Biographies by Winifred Gérin (1959), Elizabeth Langland (1989) and Edward Chitham (1991), as well as Juliet Barker's group biography, The Brontës (1994; revised edition 2010), and work by critics such as Inga-Stina Ewbank, Marianne Thormählen, Laura C Berry, Jan B Gordon, Mary Summers, and Juliet McMaster have led to acceptance of Anne Brontë as a major literary figure.
 Sally McDonald of the Brontë Society said in 2013 that in some ways Anne "is now viewed as the most radical of the sisters, writing about tough subjects such as women's need to maintain independence and how alcoholism can tear a family apart."
 In 2016 Lucy Mangan championed Anne Brontë in the BBC's Being the Brontës.